layout layout

 Lynne

-Lynne Hayden-Findlay (co-founder/co-producer) pursued a diverse business career (advertising sales and fundraising) before returning to music in 1991.
+Lynne Hayden-Findlay (Co-Founder/Retired) pursued a diverse business career (advertising sales and fundraising) before returning to music in 1991.
 She made her operatic debut as an Aztec God in Darius Milhaud's Christoph Colomb with Brooklyn College Opera Theater and went on to sing several roles at Amato Opera including Nannetta, Susanna, Zerlina, Oscar, Musetta, and Adele.
 She premiered Dan Welcher's Vox Femina in Europe (1995) and New York City (2000).
 With Operafestival di Roma, she sang Suor Genovieffa (Suor Angelica) and Erste Dame (Pamina cover) in Die Zauberflöte.
-She was an ensemble member with Opera Orchestra, joined San Diego Opera for Verdi's Requiem in May 2001, and sang Barber?s Knoxville, Summer of 1915 with West Islip Symphony in 2002.
-Before retiring from singing, Ms. Hayden-Findlay had been the soprano soloist for St. Paul?s Episcopal Church (Riverside, CT), for twelve years.
+She was an ensemble member with Opera Orchestra, joined San Diego Opera for Verdi's Requiem in May 2001, and sang Barber's Knoxville, Summer of 1915 with West Islip Symphony in 2002.
+Before retiring from singing, Ms. Hayden-Findlay had been the soprano soloist for St. Paul's Episcopal Church (Riverside, CT), for twelve years.
 In the 90s, she produced several concerts as a founding member of Colla Voce.
-That plus her business acumen has sustained her as a co-founder and co-producer of Chelsea Opera where she oversees a variety of tasks, including fund raising and grants, list management, public relations, and scheduling.
-During most productions, she can often be found both designing costumes and directing (Don Giovanni, The Scarf/The Bear, Amahl and the Night Visitors, Le Nozze di Figaro).
+That plus her business acumen has sustained her as a co-founder and co-producer of Chelsea Opera until her retirement as of December 2015.
+Over her twelve seasons she has overseen a variety of tasks, including fund raising and grants, list management, public relations, and scheduling.
+During most productions, she would most often have been found designing costumes and stage directing (Don Giovanni, The Scarf/The Bear, Amahl and the Night Visitors, Le Nozze di Figaro, and many others).
 She holds a B.A. in Theatre from SUNY/New Paltz where she directed and choreographed several productions, and earned an MBA with Distinction from Pace University.
-In 2002 she became as a certified English-as-a-second language trainer and continues to teach new immigrant populations.
+In 2002 she became a certified English-as-a-second language trainer and continues to teach new immigrant populations.
+Lynne and Leonarda Priore co founded the company in 2004 and both remained the driving force until Lynne's retirement in December 2015.

 Resident Production Staff